MrJellimann/PegasOSDocumentation/Addendum_Design_Document/2_PEGASOS_CUTS_EDITS.md

 ## 2.1.1 PegasOS Miscellaneous Programs

 Pretty much every single miscellaneous program was cut from the project.
-These were all of the ideas under Christopher’s Ideas, Kenny’s Ideas, Jacqueline’s Ideas, and Giancarlo’s Ideas.
-If a program was saved and made its way into the shell or otherwise into the first release of PegasOS, it will appear in the PegasOS First Release section.
+These were all of the ideas under *Christopher’s Ideas*, *Kenny’s Ideas*, *Jacqueline’s Ideas*, *Jacob's Ideas* and *Giancarlo’s Ideas*.
+If a program was saved and made its way into the shell or otherwise into the first release of PegasOS, it will appear in the *PegasOS First Release* section.

 ## 2.1.2 PegasOS System Configuration